 Avoid becoming overheated or dehydrated during exercise, in hot weather, or by not drinking enough fluids.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 What other drugs will affect trandolapril?

 This list is not complete.
-Other drugs may interact with trandolapril, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect trandolapril, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.